Sriramsahoo2004/Gate-Preparation-Tracker/README.md

 ## Adapt It

-Want to customize this tracker for another GATE branch?
-Update the syllabus data inside `index.html`, especially the CSE topic list used by the analytics and revision system.
+This tracker is designed to be branch-adaptable.
+To use it for your own GATE paper, open `index.html` and update the configuration/data sections that define:

+- Branch or paper name shown in the UI
+- Exam year and countdown target
+- Subjects
+- Topic and micro-topic list
+- Any branch-specific scoring or analysis labels you want to display

+Once those are changed, the Command Center, Analytics, Revision, and Book of Mistakes flows can serve your selected branch.

 <div align="center">